tropycal/tropycal/docs/options/map_prop.rst

 prop_cone
 ---------

-The following properties are availabel for plotting realtime cone of uncertainty.
+The following properties are available for plotting realtime cone of uncertainty.

 .. list-table::
    :widths: 25 75